 Working with Your Family

-As the primary caregiver, friends and family will look to you for information and guidance.
-Learning about the neurodegenerative disease will help you to answer some of their questions, but you may need a different way to explain it to children.
-Also, family dynamics can change with a serious illness.
-Being prepared for different reactions will help you avoid destructive cycles.
+As the primary caregiver, family and friends may rely on you for information and guidance.
+Learning about dementia can help you answer their questions, but you may need to explain things differently to children or manage changing family dynamics.
+Being prepared for various reactions can help you avoid tension and conflict.

 Finding Support